o19s/splainer-search/README.md

 In ES we default `profile=true` property, and nest everything under the `profile` key in the response is to the `searcher.parsedQueryDetails` property.

+## Querqy Rules Library Support

+[Querqy](https://querqy.org/) is a query rewriting library.
+It helps you to tune your search results for specific search terms.
+Understanding what Querqy is doing to your queries is critical to achieving great search results.

+### Solr

+The `searcher.parsedQueryDetails` property surfaces all the debugging information about what rewriting Querqy is doing to the input query.
+Assuming you are also requesting the details on what rules are being matched via the `querqy.infoLogging=on` query parameter, then you will also see that information in the `searcher.parsedQueryDetails` structure.

 ## Development Notes